Income Based Repayment

 - Payment based on AGI and family size are reviewed annually

-- Payments are capped at 15% of your disposable income
+- Payments are capped at 15% or 10% of your disposable income

 - Payment can go up or down based on financial situation